 Only USB memory sticks may be connected to the USB interface.
 USB hard drives are not detected.

 Do not remove the USB storage stick during the download procedure.

-USB 2.0 storage stick, FAT32 formatted.
+Make sure that the following requirements are fulfilled: USB 2.0 storage stick, FAT32 formatted.